 Plus, think of all the advantages of a double-duty bathroom.
 As you hop in the shower, skip the hamper and throw soiled clothing directly into the wash.
 Or, snuggle into a warm towel after a bath by pulling one straight from the dryer.

-Ensuring Adequate Space
+2. Ensuring Adequate Laundry Space

 Laundry rooms, even tiny ones, require adequate room for appliances and access.
 Take proper measurements of the designated space to make sure it will work.